nomed/gitlab-ce/doc/development/documentation/styleguide.md

 Note that Kramdown-specific markup (e.g., `{:.class}`) will not render properly on GitLab instances under [`/help`](index.md#gitlab-help).

-Hard-coded HTML is valid, although it's discoraged to be used while we have `/help`.
+Hard-coded HTML is valid, although it's discouraged to be used while we have `/help`.
 HTML is permitted as long as:

 - There's no equivalent markup in markdown.
 - Advanced tables are necessary.